msherman/SSLRestTemplateExample/README.md

 1. Navigate to `SSLRestTemplateExample/ssl-server`
 1. Execute `gradle bootRun`
 1. At this point you can test the server by hitting [https://localhost:8443/server/static](https://localhost:8443/server/static)
-    1. If you get a Chrome warning follow these substeps
+    1. If you get a Chrome warning follow these sub steps
         1. In the address bar enter `chrome://flags`
         1. search for `insecure-localhost`
         1. Set it to `Enabled`